Generated Contents Enrichment: Method

-We extract a pair of features from the final layer of the scene classifier, one corresponding to the generated image from the GT scene graph and the other to the enriched synthesized image (Eq.~\ref{eq:vis_eval}).
-These features are then compared, leading to the alignment process contributing to enrichment.
-This alignment is to ensure that the appended content is coherent with the high-level essential visual characteristics of the GT.
-This loss term is denoted by \emph{Scene Classifier Loss},

-implemented as $L_p$ difference between GT and enriched scene features.
-Alternatively, it can be modeled as another form of comparison:

-the cross-entropy between the predicted scene classes denoted as $s_I$ for image $I$ and $s_{\hat I}$ for image $\hat I$.
-This constraint guarantees that the predicted scene classes are identical, thereby signifying that the enrichment content does not modify the high-level scene comprehension of the input description.
+Based on $\hat M$, one enriching edge is selected and its predicate is then predicted by $G_{sg, pred}$.
+Because this predicate prediction is categorical, we use two cross-entropy terms: \emph{Available Predicate Loss} when the selected GT edge has an annotated predicate, and \emph{No-Relation Predicate Loss} when the selected case is treated as a no-relation target:

+where \(r_{\emptyset}\) denotes the no-relation predicate category used when no annotated predicate is available.
+Using the features from Eq.~\ref{eq:vis_eval}, the \emph{Scene Classifier Loss} compares the GT-rendered image and enriched image with an \(L_1\) distance:

+This feature distance encourages the rendered enriched image to preserve the coarse scene characteristics of the GT-rendered image.

-The \emph{Image-Text Aligner} produces a pair of normalized features, denoted as $F_g$ and $F_I$ both of which share the same dimension (Eq.~\ref{eq:im_text_clid}).
-These features are then used to establish the \emph{Image-SG Alignment Loss},
+The \emph{Image-Text Aligner} produces normalized graph and image features, \(F_g\) and \(F_I\), which define the \emph{Image-SG Alignment Loss}:

-which takes the form of a cosine similarity.
-This similarity measure is applied to maintain the consistency of the synthesized enriched image in relation to the fundamentals outlined in the original description.
+which takes the form of a cosine similarity because the CLIP-based features are normalized.
+Appendix Section~\ref{sec:app_clip_text} gives the graph-to-text linearization used for CLIP text encoding.
+This similarity measure is applied to maintain consistency between the synthesized enriched image and the fundamental scene semantics conveyed by the original description through the input graph.

 $D_{sg}$ and $G_{sg}$ undergo training within an adversarial setting by engaging in a GAN min-max game.
-In this setting, the generator and the discriminators have opposing objectives, seeking to minimize and maximize the following loss term, respectively:
+In this setting, the generator and the discriminators have opposing objectives, seeking to minimize and maximize the following loss term, respectively.
+Let \(p_{\textrm{enriched}}\) denote the distribution of enriched graphs \(\hat g=G_{sg}(g)\) produced by the scene graph enricher from input graphs \(g\):

-Finally, in our end-to-end training process, we opt for a weighted sum $\LL$ that encompasses all the previously mentioned loss terms (Eq.~\ref{eq:w_1oss}).
-This comprehensive objective function promotes the training of the entire framework, ensuring that all components work together cohesively.
+Finally, in our joint graph-enrichment training process, we use a weighted sum $\LL$ that encompasses all the previously mentioned loss terms (Eq.~\ref{eq:w_1oss}).
+The weights balance losses with different numerical scales and training roles, so object, edge, predicate, adversarial, scene-consistency, and image-text alignment signals can contribute during joint training.

-A thorough exploration of training specifics and hyperparameter selection can be found in the supplementary materials.
-This encompasses various configurations for our GCNs' architectures, mini-batch size, activation functions, dimensions of embedding vectors within the generator and discriminators, dropout layers, normalization techniques, and different combinations of weights for loss terms as defined in Eq.~\ref{eq:w_1oss}.